 As the name implies, federal student loan consolidation is an option through the federal government.
 That means only federal student loans from the U.S. Department of Education can qualify for this type of consolidation — private student loans are not eligible.

 With federal loan consolidation, you take out a Direct Consolidation Loan and use it to pay off your current federal loans and combine them into one.
+Your new interest rate will be based on the weighted average of your existing loans.
 Going forward, you’ll have just one loan, one loan servicer, and one monthly payment to remember.

 There are other perks, too.
 When you consolidate your loans, you can extend your repayment term and lower your monthly payment.
 And, you may be able to access programs you were previously ineligible for, such as income-driven repayment plans or loan forgiveness.